Fusion Markets

 Contracts for Difference (CFDs) allow traders to speculate on the price movements of US shares, including popular companies such as Apple, Google, and Amazon, without the need for direct ownership.

-CFDs provide flexibility, enabling traders to take both long and short positions on US shares, thereby capitalising on both rising and falling markets.
+CFDs provide flexibility, enabling traders to take both long and short positions on US shares, thereby capitalizing on both rising and falling markets.
 However, it's essential to acknowledge the risks associated with CFD trading, such as leverage-induced losses, counterparty risk, and overnight financing charges.

-In addition to maintaining strict risk management, traders need to stay informed about market developments, and conduct thorough research, in order to mitigating risk and achieving long-term success in trading US share CFDs.
+In addition to maintaining strict risk management, traders need to stay informed about market developments and conduct thorough research to mitigate risk and achieve long-term success in trading US share CFDs.

 Click here for more information on the trading products provided by Fusion Markets.